github/docs/content/billing/managing-your-license-for-github-enterprise/viewing-license-usage-for-github-enterprise.md

 You can view license usage for {% data variables.product.prodname_ghe_server %} on {% data variables.product.product_location %}.

-{% data reusables.enterprise-licensing.you-can-sync-for-a-combined-view %} For more information about the display of license usage on {% data variables.product.prodname_dotcom_the_website %}, see "<a href="/billing/managing-your-license-for-github-enterprise/viewing-license-usage-for-github-enterprise" class="dotcom-only">Viewing license usage for {% data variables.product.prodname_enterprise %}</a>" in the {% data variables.product.prodname_dotcom_the_website %} documentation.
+{% data reusables.enterprise-licensing.you-can-sync-for-a-combined-view %} For more information about the display of license usage on {% data variables.product.prodname_dotcom_the_website %}, see "[Viewing license usage for {% data variables.product.prodname_enterprise %}](/enterprise-cloud@latest/billing/managing-your-license-for-github-enterprise/viewing-license-usage-for-github-enterprise)" in the {% data variables.product.prodname_ghe_cloud %} documentation.

 {% endif %}